bioinformatics-core-shared-training/SingleCell_RNASeq_Sept22/index.md

 ## Schedule

-Please not that we may adjust these times as the pace of the course requires.
+Please note that this is our first time teaching these materials back in person so we may adjust these times as the pace requires.

 ### Day 1